ValDesign22/homestream_server/README.md

-# HomeStream Server
+# NestPlay Server

-HomeStream Server is the backend for the [HomeStream](https://github.com/ValDesign22/homestream_client) project.
+NestPlay Server is the backend for the [NestPlay](https://github.com/ValDesign22/nestplay_client) project.

 It lets you stream your media files seamlessly across devices on your local network (or even remotely).

-HomeStream is built with [Nuxum](https://github.com/nuxum/nuxum), a simple and lightweight express server framework.
+NestPlay is built with [Nuxum](https://github.com/nuxum/nuxum), a simple and lightweight express server framework.
 Both projects are open-source and free to use.

 ## Features